 Their value extends well beyond the business itself.
 Investors, creditors, employees, government agencies, and financial institutions all rely on financial statements in different ways and for different purposes.
-Understanding what financial statements contain, what they are designed to achieve, and who uses them is essential for anyone involved in running, investing in, or evaluating a business.
+Understanding what financial statements contain, what they’re designed to achieve, who uses them, and how they connect to UAE Corporate Tax and audit obligations, is essential for anyone involved in running, investing in, or evaluating a business here.

 The Main Types of Financial Statements

-Financial reporting is built on three core documents, each of which captures a different dimension of the company’s financial activity:
+Financial reporting is built on three core documents, each capturing a different dimension of a company’s financial activity:

-Income Statement (Statement of Financial Performance) Records the revenues earned and expenses incurred over a defined period, showing whether the business generated a profit or a loss.
+- Income Statement (Statement of Financial Performance).
+Records revenues earned and expenses incurred over a defined period, showing whether the business generated a profit or a loss.

 Need Expert Advice?